carpentries-incubator/reproducible-ml-workflows/episodes/pixi_intro.md

 ::: objectives

-* Learn Pixi's workflow design
+* Outline Pixi's workflow design
-* Understand the relationship between a Pixi manifest and a lock file
+* Summarize the relationship between a Pixi manifest and a lock file
-* Understand how to create a multi-platform and multi-environment Pixi workspace
+* Create a multi-platform and multi-environment Pixi workspace

 :::